stelar-eu/walkthroughs/Scenario 1 - Forecasting Food Safety Incidents/readme.md

 3. Select a dataset of your liking

-<r>*Feel free to adjust or combine additional facets if you would like to narrow the list further.*</r>
+*Feel free to adjust or combine additional facets if you would like to narrow the list further.*

 You may use any of the following datasets for this task.